lilab-bcb/pegasus/scCloud/docs/usage.rst

 * Outputs:

 	output_name.h5ad
 		Output file in h5ad format.
 The clustering results are stored in the 'obs' field (e.g. 'louvain_labels' for louvain cluster labels).
-The PCA, tSNE and diffusion map coordinates are stored in the 'obsm' field.
+The PCA, t-SNE and diffusion map coordinates are stored in the 'obsm' field.

 	output_name.seurat.h5ad
 		Optional output.
 Only exists if '--output-seurat-compatible' is set.
 This is the Seurat-readable h5ad file.